Pseudogap in electron-doped cuprates: Strong correlation leading to band splitting: Introduction

-One of the most unusual and intriguing feature of the cuprate superconductors is the pseudogap phenomena.
+One of the most unusual and intriguing features of the cuprate superconductors is the pseudogap phenomena.
 So far, a variety of proposals have been made as the origin of the pseudogap.
-Among them, preformed Cooper pairs \cite{Emery1995} and competing orders such as charge order \cite{Comin2014} and nematic order \cite{Hinkov2008,Lawler2010} have been extensively discussed.
-Another scenario is the proximity to the Mott insulator, which is compatible with the universality of the pseudogap.
-Cluster dynamical-mean-field-theory (CDMFT) calculations based on the Hubbard model for hole-doped cuprates are consistent with this scenario, where a pseudogap of $s$-symmetry opens between split quasi-particle (QP) bands in the entire momentum space \cite{Sakai2010,Sakai2013}.
-The split QP bands mostly reside on the unoccupied side of the Fermi level ($E_\mathrm{F}$) except for the antinodal region, where the lower band moves to below $E_\mathrm{F}$ so that the pseudogap becomes detectable by angle-resolved photoemission spectroscopy (ARPES).
-Such a highly electron-hole asymmetric pseudogap has been detected by an ARPES experiment at relatively high temperatures covering a few tens meV above $E_\mathrm{F}$ \cite{Yang2008} and an electronic Raman scattering experiment \cite{Sakai2013}.
-However, ARPES cannot access the major part of the pseudogap in the hole-doped cuprates, which extends up to several hundreds meV above $E_\mathrm{F}$.
-In the present work, we have made detailed ARPES measurements on electron-doped cuprates, where the major part of the pseudogap appears below $E_\mathrm{F}$ and is accessible by ARPES.
+Among them, phase-incoherent Cooper pairs \cite{Emery1995} and competing orders such as charge order \cite{Comin2016} and nematic order \cite{Hinkov2008,Lawler2010,Kivelson2019} have been extensively discussed.
+Another scenario is based on the proximity to the Mott insulator, without relying on any competing orders.
+Unbiased numerical calculations of the hole-doped Hubbard \af{and $t-J$ models} have shown that a pseudogap with the full symmetry of the Brillouin zone opens between the lower Hubbard band (LHB) and an in-gap band (IGB), which is split off the LHB in the entire momentum space \sakai{\cite{Civelli2005,Kyung2006,Tohyama2004,Sakai2010,Sakai2013}}.
+That is, upon hole doping, an electron at the LHB is {\it fractionalized} into two fermion components.
+The two components are hybridizing with each other and generates a hybridization gap, which emerges as a pseudogap.
+The original LHB is thus split into the IGB and a fraction of the LHB~\cite{Yamaji2011,Imada2019,imada_review2021}.